4 steps to improve employee engagement

 Find ways to increase team performance if you realize your workforce needs help.
 People are more satisfied in jobs that match their skills sets.
 Employees need to believe they are making valuable contributions to the business.
 They want to be recognized and rewarded for their efforts.
 But, there is no one-size-fits-all strategy.

 Opportunities for personal growth can motivate employees like nothing else.

 - Run internal contests to boost employee engagement.
 Intranet skill-based contests motivate employees to up their performance.
 Friendly competition, teamwork, and a promise of prizes can be a great draw.
 Asking for suggestions and acknowledging them to foster an innovative internal culture.

-- Internal hackathons and gamified assessments can be the core of your employee engagement plan.
+- Internal hackathons and gamified assessments can be the core of your employee engagement plan and can be tracked using employee engagement software.
 These create a buzz and spark interest.

 - Identify talent within the organization using assessment tools and techniques while keeping employees engaged.

 - For example, Recruit is a tool used by companies world over, such as Adobe and Wipro, to create internal programming challenges.
 It helps spot exceptional employees in and find solutions from the current workforce.
 Also, these coding competitions can build a talent pipeline for the future.
 Recruit comes with an exhaustive question library with over 18,000 questions in 32 programming languages across 51 major domains and inbuilt plagiarism checker.
 Any number of employees can take the test simultaneously.
 Submissions are checked for logical correctness, time efficiency, memory efficiency, and code-size limit; they are auto-evaluated instantaneously.
 Comprehensive test reports give you a complete picture.